audrow/fitbit-goal-setter/DIRECTION.md

 ### Update

 I also finished the command line interface.
 Now I just need to check it and document how to use this function.
 From there, it will be ready to share.

 ## 2021-11-03

 Today is all about documentation.
 It would also be good to try on a Windows machine to see if it works.

+### Results

+I ended up testing and finding a bug where the status is not being generated correctly for day one.
+I tried several approaches to fix this.
+This will take more thinking.